 I slept in this morning until 7:15, and thanks to the soft pine needle carpet on the ground, slept very well.
 I felt much better than I did last night.
 I also just remembered that yesterday was the beginning of my fifth month on the trail.
 I made good time breaking camp, and left for Dalton at around 8:10.

-Originally, yesterday, I planned to stop and tent at the "Cookie Lady"'s place (actually a blueberry farm), so-called because the owner of the farm makes and gives out cookies to hikers who stop by.
+Originally, yesterday, I planned to stop and tent at the home and blueberry farm of the "Cookie Lady", so-called because she makes and gives out cookies to hikers who stop by.
 She wasn't around when I stopped by (the Cookie Man was injured recently), but her sons (I'm assuming) were, and I was able to fill up on water from their tap, and get some cookies and a soda and lemonade.
 (The lemonade was even better than I was expecting.)

 While I was there, I also called the Shamrock Village Inn in Dalton, and reserved the last available room.